-Problems of Illegal Fly-Tipping
+Problems of Illegal Fly Tipping

 Illegal fly-tipping is a significant environmental, social, and economic issue in the UK.
 It involves the illegal dumping of waste on land without the necessary permits or licenses.
 Fly-tipping can range from small-scale littering to large quantities of industrial waste being dumped illegally.